 4. Analyse your competitors

-Analyse what keywords your competitors use to generate visitors (e.g. with Sistrix) and develop a content strategy to capture these traffic sources for yourself.
+Analyse what keywords your competitors use to generate visitors (e.g. with SEO tools like Sistrix) and develop a content strategy to capture these traffic sources for yourself.

 5. Improve your website speed

 A fast website should be right at the top of your priority list.
 Users have less patience than ever and don’t like long waits.

 Therefore, you need to optimise images and hosting, and, if necessary, invest in a cloud delivery network.

 More and more users surf on their smartphones or tablets.
 Google knows this and favours websites that look good on all screen sizes and are easy to navigate.

 Your visitors will thank you.

 Meta data is information in a website’s source code which is transmitted to search engines.

 It is recommended to set the meta title and meta description for each page - this makes clicking on your link from the search results more attractive.